dev4press/debugpress/readme.txt

 If you have enabled debugger (for admin side and/or frontend), Debugger is activate via Bug button placed in the WordPress Toolbar or as a float button (depending on the settings).

 == Changelog ==
+= 1.3.2 (2020.10.03) =
+* New: link to plugin Tools (Info) page added to Debugger popup footer
+* Edit: improvements to documentation for pretty print functions
+* Edit: renamed existing System class to Server for potential file name conflict
+* Fix: debuglog tab doesn't scroll to the end of the list after the list is loaded
+* Fix: test for Pear presence can throw warnings on some hosts

 = 1.3.1 (2020.10.01) =
 * Edit: minor changes to the main plugin class
 * Fix: one constant was not defined